kalperin/PeerGroupManager/Java/test/README.txt

  * The unit test suite PeerGroupManagerTest is provided as an Eclipse project that, as distributed, depends on the PeerGroupManager Eclipse project.
-   You can import both by using File->Import in Eclipse.
+   You can import both by using File->Import in Eclipse (note: when importing, make sure the "Copy projects into workspace" option is not checked).

  * Before you can successfully build the test suite, you need to ensure that the projects can resolve their dependencies on files from the AllJoyn SDK.
 To do